K-Phoen/blog/content/posts/digging-into-humbug.md

-While I've already used [Humbug](https://github.com/padraic/humbug) a few time, a [recent article](http://blog.eleven-labs.com/en/mutation-testing-check-quality-unit-tests/) made my realise that I didn't really know how it worked.
+While I've already used [Humbug](https://github.com/padraic/humbug) a few time, a [recent article](http://blog.eleven-labs.com/en/mutation-testing-check-quality-unit-tests/) made my realize that I didn't really know how it worked.

 That's when I got the idea to dig into Humbug to learn how it works, and publish my findings here.